BlueContext/Domus/content/recipes/beef/osso-buco.md

     parent: beef
 title: Osso Buco
 serves: "Serves 6"
-summary: "This is a great dish for an intimate dinner party — veal is always elegant, but this slow easy braise is mostly complete well in advance and requires little last-minute fiddling.
+summary: "For a great dish for an intimate dinner party, Osso Buco is hard to beat — veal is always elegant, but this slow easy braise is mostly complete well in advance and requires little last-minute fiddling.
 The tomato, fennel, and citrus zests keep this sauce fragrant and bright-tasting.
 Serve this over mashed potatoes, steamed rice, or a plain risotto."
 categories:
 - Veal
 - Beef